Choosing Joy - a relationship exploration

 The icon figures are the two different partner originators of the perceptions.

 For example, the groom's "box a" represents a larger positive emotion.
 This is how the groom perceives their own effort.
 At the same time, the bride's "box a" represents a smaller positive emotion.
 This is how the bride perceives the groom's effort.
 You may follow this approach to interpret the other boxes as well.
 The point is that between each partner, the perceived size (emotional weight) of each corresponding box is different.
 Rationally, the actual size and color of the same box at the same time must be the same.
 The truth lies at a single point somewhere in the middle.
-Thus, differing individual locus of control cause an attribution bias that creates differing individual perceptions by the bride and groom.
+Thus, differing individual locus of control causes an attribution bias that creates differing individual perceptions by the bride and groom.

 A persistent biased negative narrative creates a bad habit.
 Habits have a way of hardening.
 As a metaphor, bad habits may become like an almost permanent “scheduled withdrawal from our joy bank account.”
 Bad habits are sneaky because they feel normal.
 As such, bad habits are even more challenging to overcome.
 It is best to avoid bad habits altogether.

 Generally, our faith and good common sense teach us that both appreciation and empathy are critical to reconciling relationship issues.
 In many ways, appreciation and empathy, along with the willingness to reconcile differences are foundational elements of our love for each other.
-By properly navigating our locus of control, we can better manage the effects of our cognitive biases [ix] and have more joy nourishment in our most significant relationships.
+By properly navigating our locus of control, we can better manage the effects of our cognitive biases [xi] and have more joy nourishment in our most significant relationships.
 Next, I discuss how our faith plays a key role in navigating our cognitive biases and accelerating our reconciliation.

 3. Framework to close the gap: Accelerating reconciliation